hinesaidan2/HackBI/README.md

 # HackBI
-This is the repository for Bishop O'Connells HackBI twam.
+This is the repository for Bishop O'Connells HackBI team.